 COVID-19: Frequently asked questions

+Coronaviruses are a large family of diverse, common viruses that can cause illnesses ranging from a common cold to a severe lower respiratory tract infection, like pneumonia.
 COVID-19 is a respiratory illness that usually includes not only an upper respiratory tract infection, but also a lower respiratory tract infection, which can lead to pneumonia and breathing issues.

 How is COVID-19 spread?

 Coronaviruses, including COVID-19, spread like most respiratory viruses, including the flu or a cold:

 - Droplets traveling through the air by coughing or sneezing

 - Close personal contact, such as touching or shaking hands

 - Touching an object or surface with the virus on it